grafana/synthetic-monitoring-agent/examples/kubernetes/README.md

 # Kubernetes

 Steps:
-- Get a probe Authentication Token for your private probe, [see here for steps](https://grafana.com/docs/grafana-cloud/synthetic-monitoring/private-probes/)
+- Get an Authentication Token for your private probe, [see here for steps](https://grafana.com/docs/grafana-cloud/synthetic-monitoring/private-probes/)
-- Replace `YOUR_TOKEN_HERE` in [secret.yaml](secret.yaml) with your probe Authentication Token
+- Replace `YOUR_TOKEN_HERE` in [secret.yaml](secret.yaml) with your Authentication Token
 - Apply [namespace.yaml](namespace.yaml) to create the `synthetic-monitoring` namespace
 - Apply [secret.yaml](secret.yaml) to create the `sm-agent-1` secret
 - Apply [deployment.yaml](deployment.yaml) to deploy your agent